ICIJ/datashare-installer/README.md

 It is based on [Nullsoft Scriptable Install System](http://nsis.sourceforge.net).

-Under linux you can run `makensis script.nsi` with the package [nsis](https://packages.ubuntu.com/search?keywords=nsis).
+Under linux you can run `makensis installDatashare.nsi` with the package [nsis](https://packages.ubuntu.com/search?keywords=nsis).

 ## MacOS